Do Car Insurance Costs Go Down at 25?

 MONEYGEEK EXPERT TIP

 Drivers with an active violation at 25 may not see any rate drop.
 A speeding ticket raises premiums by 22% and stays on record for three to five years.
 A DUI raises them by 93% and takes five to seven years to clear.
-The age-based discount at 25 won't offset either surcharge.
+The age-based cost decrease at 25 won't offset either surcharge.

 Car insurance rates drop at 25 for men and women, and the gender gap nearly disappears.
 At 16, girls pay $13 more per month than boys.
 By 25, that gap shrinks to $2 per month, a $24 annual difference.
 Car insurance for women costs within $2 of men's rates at this age in most states.